insapathogenomics/ReporTree/README.md

                         [OPTIONAL and only available for --analysis grapetree or HC] Repeat the analysis using the n closest samples of each sample of interest.
 This argument takes as input a comma- separated list of n's, corresponding to the number of closest samples you want to include for the samples of interest.
 This argument requires that a metadata table was provided with '-m'.
 Default: no subtree.
+  --unzip               [OPTIONAL and only available for --analysis grapetree or HC] Provide the outputs of '--zoom-cluster-of-interest' and '--subtree-of-interest' in unzipped format.
   --frequency-matrix FREQUENCY_MATRIX
                         [OPTIONAL] Metadata column names for which a frequency matrix will be generated.
 This must be specified within quotation marks in the following format 'variable1,variable2'.
                         Variable1 is the variable for which frequencies will be calculated (e.g. for 'lineage,iso_week' the matrix reports the percentage of samples that correspond to each lineage per